-Police, Prisons, and Abolition: A Guide for Families Conversing Critically with Kids
+PART 1: Police, Prisons, and Abolition: A Guide for Families Conversing Critically with Kids

 In this three-part series, Families for Justice hopes to provide relevant resources, thought pieces, and conversation starters curated for those parenting, caring for, and supporting children as we critically examine the institution and function of police and policing, systems of incarceration, and abolitionist alternatives that further models of safety, community care, and repair of harm deeply rooted in racial and transformative justice.

 While a wealth of resources has emerged in the past year to explore these topics with intellectual vigor for adults, these resources are rarely directed towards parents, families, or those in caring and supportive roles who would like to critically engage with young people.
 At Families for Justice, we hope to provide an antidote to that by sharing out resources that can support you and the young ones in your life in furthering learning, dialogue, critical reflection and engagement around these important issues as we collectively – with love and vigor - work towards greater justice.
+You'll find Part 2, which is focused on prisons, here.

 Part 1: Police and Policing - Countering the Mythology